hillarytong/Automated_ELK_Stack/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - the users home ip address
 Machines within the network can only be accessed by SSH connection via Jumpbox.
-The machine that has access to the Elk VM is the jumpbox, who’s IP is 52.183.67.96.
+The machine that has access to the Elk VM is the jumpbox, whoâ€™s IP is 52.183.67.96.

 A summary of the access policies in place can be found in the table below.